 The loss of a dear friend is one of the most painful things someone can encounter.
 So how do you deal with it?

 The truth is: we are still sinners and will always battle with sin in our lives because we are inwardly bent towards it.
-That's why God says we need to confess our sins and rely on His promise to cleanse us.
+That's why God says we need to confess our sins and rely on his promise to cleanse us and transform us.

 How many times have you found yourself in a situation where you’ve said, “If I had a second chance, I’d do ________”?